 Market reports can also include information about your competitors and how consumers interact with them in the form of Market Intelligence.
 These market intelligence reports can show you what websites, search terms, and influencers bring visitors to your competitors websites.
-With these insights, you can optimize your marketing channel performance and improve your marketing strategy by tailoring it to consumer behavior.
+With these insights, you can optimize your marketing channel performance and improve your marketing strategy by tailoring it to consumer behavior and insights.

 There are different types of research and sources which might be used during the market research process.
 Some of your sources will include primary research and others will be using secondary market research methods.
 Primary research is research that focuses on information gained directly from your market.
 This research is integral because it comes from the customer themselves.
 Your internal marketing analytics tools should also be used in your market research.
 This can include analytics on customer behavior, as well as overall information about the company or product performance over time.

 You can use surveys or questionnaires to gather this information and you should also be using information culled from phone conversations and other communications.
 Reviews are also an excellent source of primary research.